mperham/inspeqtor/README.md

 # inspeqtor

-Next generation service monitoring.
-Inspired by a decade of using monit but a complete rethink of what's necessary for modern server-side applications.
+Next generation monitoring for server applications.
+Inspired by a decade of using monit but a complete rethink of what's necessary for modern server applications.

 What it does:

 * Monitor upstart-, runit-, systemd- or launchd-managed services
 * Monitor process memory and CPU usage
 * Monitor host CPU, load, swap and disk usage
-* Notify if processes disappear or change PID
+* Alert if processes disappear or change PID
-* Notify if processes or host goes over defined RAM or CPU utilization
+* Alert if processes or host goes over defined RAM or CPU utilization
-* Email notification
-* As developer friendly as possible:
-  - Test configuration
-  - Test notifications
-  - Signal deploy start/stop to silence Inspeqtor during deploy
+* Signal deploy start/stop to silence alerts during deploy

 What it doesn't:

-* support PID files, which are racy and error-prone
 * monitor arbitrary processes, services must be init-managed
-* know how to start/stop services.
-Defers to your OS's init system
 * have *any* runtime or 3rd party dependencies at all, not even libc.